Tenebralus/LeetcodeAssignment/README.md

 ```

-Since we are not allowed to directly convert the string to a decimal value, a way to approach this problem is to use an ASCII table to determine the value from there.
+Since we are not allowed to directly convert the string to a decimal value, a way to approach this problem is to use an ASCII table to determine the value from there. <br />

 ### How does the ASCII table work? <br />
 A string consists out of an array of characters (chars), and chars can hold a single symbol.
 This symbol also holds a countable value, in this case we want to use the